microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 # Data Storage

 As we are collecting and displaying different types of information like *Jobs*, *Parts*, *Users* and *photos*, we need to store them somewhere in the cloud.
-For this, we chose two different types of storages: **Blob Storage** for raw files like images and a **NoSQL Database** for storing unstructured data like Jobs.
+For this, we chose two different types of storage: **Blob Storage** for raw files like images and a **NoSQL Database** for storing unstructured data like Jobs.

 ## 1. Azure Cosmos DB for unstructured data

-Whenever it comes to unstructured data an NoSQL approaches in the Microsoft Azure ecosystem, Cosmos DB should be our database of choice.
+Whenever it comes to unstructured data and NoSQL approaches in the Microsoft Azure ecosystem, Cosmos DB should be our database of choice.
 It is a globally-distributed, multi-model database service which makes it super flexible to use and extremely easy to scale to other regions.

 Beside *Disk Space* and *Consistency*, Cosmos DB's main scale dimension is *Throughput*.
 For each collection, developers can reserve throughput for their data, which ensures the 99.99th percentile of latency for reads to under 10 ms and for writes to under 15 ms. Pre-reserved Throughput which is defined by request units (RUs) is mainly determining the price of a Cosmos DB instance.
 Fetching of a single 1KB document by id spends roughly 1 RU.
-You can use the [Cosmos DB capacity planner tool](https://www.documentdb.com/capacityplanner) to calculate, how many RUs your database might need.
+You can use the [Cosmos DB capacity planner tool](https://www.documentdb.com/capacityplanner) to calculate how many RU's your database might need.

 ### 1.1 Create a Cosmos DB instance